 There is no limit to how much you can receive however, the limit to the amount of money you can send depends on the type of your JP Morgan Chase bank account.

-Below we detail the different types of chase bank accounts that offer the Zelle service.
+Below we detail the different types of chase bank accounts that offer the Zelle service and their respective transfer limits:

 Chase Personal Checking Account